farvardin/picoloop-manual/picoloop_manual_psp.md

   ![](images/picoloop05.png)

+This screen is for saving individual patterns, but also to organise them into a whole song.

 The menu on top represents your tracks.
 The cursor on this screenshot is on the top 0E column.
 To save an individual track, select an empty slot and type B + ↓.
 Now the slot will be lighter (with this grey theme).
 To save all the 4 tracks (one pattern), type A + ↓, the whole column will be lighter.

 To reload you tracks later, select a column and type A + ↑.
 To load an individual slot, type B + ↑.
 Beware, there is no warning so it might erase your current work.